 “The earth lost a bit of its voice this past week.
 More than anyone I’ve known, Dr. Sue Palminteri spoke for global ecosystems and the species—large and small—that fostered a living planet,” wrote Chelsea Specht in a memorial page celebrating Sue’s life.
 “I had the pleasure of working with her and her partner in life and conservation strategy, George Powell, when I was part of the Southwest Amazon team at World Wildlife Fund.
 Travel throughout Costa Rica, Brazil, Peru, Chile and Bolivia with Sue and George gave me constant insights into the amount of passion and courage it takes to continually fight for something as critical—and as tenuous—as the well-being of our biomes.”

 “Sue was in constant motion; her mind and body forever moving toward larger goals and higher aims despite the road blocks that governments, bureaucracy, and human behavior place before conservation efforts—whether pro- or retroactive.
 It’s impossible for me to believe she’s gone, so instead I’m going to assume she is out there somewhere.
 If a wildfire suddenly stops, a species is miraculously saved, a community rises to save its forest, or an ecosystem thrives despite massive loss—I’m going to assume that was Sue Palminteri at work.
 She may be at peace, but I know she’s not resting!”

-Mongabay and Conservation X-Labs are developing a fellowship in Sue’s name that would honor her interest in conservation, technology, and journalism by providing opportunities for students to gain experience in conservation technology and writing.
-If you are interested in contributing to this effort, we’ve set up a fund at DonorBox.
-Conservation X-Labs is matching up to $15,000 in donations for this fund.
-Alternatively you can reach out to us via this form with other thoughts or ideas.
+The Sue Palminteri WildTech Reporting Fellowship honors Sue’s interest in conservation, technology, and journalism by providing opportunities for students to gain experience in conservation technology and writing.
+The first fellowship opened in April 2020.
+If you are interested in contributing to this effort, you can do so via this page.